Cirilus/nvim-conifg/lua/README.md

 - shift + g - go the last line of the file
 - ctrl + o - go to the previouse cursor location
 - ctrl + i - go to the forawrd cursor location
+- shift + u - go to forward to the history
+- u - go to the backward of the history

 # plugins keymaps
 - Comment
     - gcc - comment the lines

+- go
+    - space + r - run the formatting and importing packages

+- neotree
+    - open sysyem explorer - space + e
+    - close - space + e
+    - focus - space + r

 - rust
     - space + a - snippets